denistsoi/talks/2017-03-01-frontend-prototype-faster/prototype-faster-with.md

-# devtools for a frontend expert but devops noob
+# prototools for a frontend dev but a devops noob

-## Leave if you already know the following
-- if you have a tool chain which is easy as pi
-- know about ci/cd and implement that as part of your workflow

 ## contents
 1. primer